galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 # Basic Methodology

-First and foremost, **phylogenetic inferences is a statistic estimation process.**
+First and foremost, **phylogenetic inference is a statistic estimation process.**

 It is not generally possible to prove that any tree inferred is *correct* -- since we cannot go back in time and observe speciation events.
 One obvious consequence of this is that different estimates of the phylogenetic tree relating a given set of species may differ, even if no errors were made.